Minimising aircraft noise

-The Aircraft Noise Ombudsman conducts independent administrative reviews of Airservices’ management of aircraft noise related activities including:
+The Aircraft Noise Ombudsman (ANO) conducts independent reviews of Airservices Australia’s and Defence’s management of aircraft noise-related activities, including:

-- the handling of complaints or enquiries made to Airservices about aircraft noise;
+- the handling of complaints or enquiries made to Airservices Australia or Defence about aircraft noise;

 The 2013 article The Truth About Aircraft Noise is informative.

-In 2013 members of the aviation and airport industry joined together to release a new aircraft noise information portal for the Australian community.
+In 2013, members of the aviation and airport industry collaborated to release an aircraft noise information portal for the Australian community.

-The Portal provides information about particular aircraft, airports and noise policies, however, its intent is mainly to act as a hub where members of the community can find out more about the many facets of aircraft noise.
+The Portal provides information about particular aircraft, airports and noise policies.
+However, its intent is mainly to act as a hub where members of the community can find out more about the many facets of aircraft noise. aircraftnoise.com.au

-As a partner, Canberra Airport welcomes feedback about the Portal.
-Just email email@example.com
+As a partner, Canberra Airport welcomes feedback about the Portal email@example.com